TL;DR (quick summary)

 - Store it in the fridge (never the freezer) for about 2–3 months.

 After 2–3 months in the refrigerator, I started checking the acorn every few days.
-Once the acorn feels slightly softer and you see a white root (taproot) breaking through the shell, it’s showtime.
+Once it feels slightly softer and you see a white root (taproot) breaking through the shell, it’s showtime.

 At this stage you have two options: